 All CCDF providers and staff, both licensed and license-exempt, must complete Prepare to Care, Nebraska's Health and Safety Pre-Service Orientation.
-License-exempt providers must complete the pre-service orientation before becoming enrolled in the subsidy program.
+Licenseexempt providers must complete the pre-service orientation before becoming enrolled in the subsidy program.
 Staff who work in a licensed setting must complete this within the first 3 months of employment.
 Supervision of staff is required until the training is completed.

-- iii.
-To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. [x] Pre-Service [x] Orientation within three (3) months of hire - iv.
+iii.
+To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.

+iv.
 Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?